howonlee/Cantor-Time/readme.md

 (picture of devil's staircase model)

 We might think of this as another model for the timing of design work, wars, and other processes in which these events which have lots of the properties of electrical noise happen in time and invariant to the scale of things.
-Delays accumulate in jumps. (mention the critical path people).
+Delays accumulate in jumps.
+This is the central idea behind the Critical Path: it's just a way to create a directed graph that represents the work that you do, and the interdependencies that the work requires.

 Imagine you were on this devil's staircase.
 You couldn't find out which scale you were on specifically, and you would give up.
 More specifically, talking about progress is very meaningless, just like actual progress bars.